 Next, Tony Sumpster, SVP & GM of Software IT Operations Management, shifted the conversation from abstract concerns to concrete progress.
 Tony’s poll questions all revolved around how well-prepared the audience was for the shift to digital:

-81 percent are still planning to phase in automation to their disaster recovery plans.
+81 percent are planning to phase in automation to their disaster recovery plans.

 53 percent haven’t yet started leveraging containers.

-Thanks to event polling, a clear picture emerged: the audience clearly saw the importance of the digital transformation, but were mostly unsure how to proceed.
+A clear picture emerged thanks to event polling: the audience saw the importance of the digital transformation, but were mostly unsure how to proceed.

 Extending the conversation beyond presentations

 Between presentations, light-hearted trivia questions were displayed.
-That served two purposes, according to Events Digital Strategy Lead Liviu Ionescu:
+This served two purposes, according to Events Digital Strategy Lead Liviu Ionescu:

-Those trivia questions had the desired effect: in subsequent presentations, interaction levels skyrocketed.
+Those trivia questions had the desired effect: interaction levels skyrocketed in subsequent presentations.

-We created these interesting surveys for the customer that would then take a moment to watch the results, maybe take the survey and start a conversation with our people.
+We created these interesting surveys for the customer who would then take a moment to watch the results, maybe take the survey and start a conversation with our people.